 As a manager and senior executive, Dr. Babicz has created or developed human resource and organization effectiveness functions in a variety of industries, including consumer products, food manufacturing and oil and gas, both in the US and overseas.
 She has held positions of increasing responsibility (including VP of HR and Organization Effectiveness roles) in companies such as Occidental Oil and Gas Company (in Siberia, the US, and Qatar), Little Lady Foods, James River Corporation, the Chicago Tribune, and the Girl Scouts of Greater Chicago and Northwest Indiana (the largest Girl Scout council in the world).

 Dr. Babicz is the owner and founder of NewView International, an organization effectiveness consulting firm with clients in the US, Europe, and the Middle East.
 Dr. Babicz has taught at the University of Southern California Bovard College, Benedictine University, and American University.
 She holds a PhD in International Relations from the School of International Service at American University, an MOD (Master of Organization Development) from Bowling Green State University, and a BA in International Studies from Texas Christian University.
-Her research interests include organization change, the role of culture in organizational decision making, international and multicultural organization effectiveness, international political theology, and the role of religion in international relations and foreign policy, .
+Her research interests include organization change, the role of culture in organizational decision making, international and multicultural organization effectiveness, and the role of religion in international relations and foreign policy, .